Kullback-Leibler Potential for Non-Ergodic Replication Dynamics:An Information-Theoretic Second Law: Instantiations

 \subsection{DNA replication as a block-diagonal substitution process}

-\paragraph{Biophysical context.} Single-molecule and theory studies show that DNA polymerases advance stochastically with forward/backward steps, proofreading, and context-dependent kinetics \cite{Wuite2000,Bustamante2003,Le2018,Gaspard2016a,Pineros2020}.
-To capture non-ergodicity induced by compositional structure (e.g.\ AT- vs.\ GC-rich segments), we model replication as a \emph{block-diagonal} Markov process on nucleotides.
+\paragraph{Biophysical context.} Second, we model DNA replication with the proofreading/repairing mechanism after copying.
+DNA polymerases move on copied DNA stochastically with forward/backward steps, proofreading, and context-dependent kinetics \cite{Wuite2000,Bustamante2003,Le2018,Gaspard2016a,Pineros2020}.
+To capture non-ergodicity induced by compositional structure (e.g. AT- vs. GC-rich segments), we model replication as a \emph{block-diagonal} Markov process on nucleotides.

+\paragraph{Modeling stance.} The AT/GC split is a biologically motivated \emph{stylized} coarse-graining: it captures slow exchange between compositionally distinct pools.
+Small AT$\leftrightarrow$GC exchange can be handled by the leakage tolerance potential $V_\delta$ or by coarsening the partition (see ``Robustness to weak interblock leakage'').